shalikadulaj/IoT-Mini-Project-2-Data-Engineering-in-IoT-Pipeline/README.md

 ### Setup and Installation
 - Install Python dependencies: `sklearn`, `numpy`, `AWSIoTPythonSDK`.
 - Configure AWS IoT MQTT Client with the required certificates and endpoint.
+  > See gudied steps in "Getting Started Section"

 ### Usage
 1. Configure MQTT client with appropriate credentials and endpoint.